jhochwald/PowerShell-collection/Windows10-Jumpstart/Readme.md

 ## Please Note

+1st of all: Please review the `c:\install\start.cmd`!
+Skip the parts that you don't want to be applied.
+We are not Batch experts, as you might see very quickly.

+We decided to stay with tha Batch, because this was in use way before we established this new approach and all the users knew about the directory and this file!

 1. Please review all the XML, Batch, and PowerShell Files before you apply them!
 2. Download Office 365 (See the Batch) - Review the XML
 3. Download the Lenovo specific files (Removed to prevent any kind of licensing issues)